Lynette Linton: Career

 In 2014 Linton founded the production company Black Apron Entertainment, which was named after the uniforms worn by her and her colleagues Daniel Bailey and Gino Green at their first jobs in John Lewis.
 Black Apron Entertainment have produced several plays and short films, including Passages: A Windrush Celebration at the Royal Court Theatre.
 Passages included seven monologue films that were written in response to the Windrush scandal.

 In 2016, she was appointed as assistant director at the Gate Theatre.
 Linton directed Lynn Nottage's play Sweat at the Donmar Warehouse in 2018.
 The success of the production, which starred Clare Perkins, Martha Plimpton, Osy Ikhile and Parick Gibson, resulted in it transferring to the Gielgud Theatre in 2019.
 It was awarded the 2019 Evening Standard "Play of the Year" award.
 Her production of Richard II was the first ever all women of colour company performing a Shakespeare play on a UK stage.

 In 2019 it was announced that Linton would become the artistic director of The Bush Theatre.
 Her appointment has been celebrated by the UK theatrical community, which is dominated by white men.
 When asked about the reason she applied for the job, she quoted James Baldwin, "The place in which I'll fit will not exist until I make it."
-She hopes to make the theatre more welcoming to traditionally minoritized groups, including people of colour and those from working-class backgrounds.
+She set out to make the theatre more welcoming to traditionally minoritized groups, including people of colour and those from working-class backgrounds.
 Her first season as artistic director started with a revival of Jackie Kay's Chiaroscuro and several other works by British writers of colour.
 The Evening Standard remarked that in terms of "sheer emotional power", nothing came close to Linton's Chiaroscuro.
+Linton stepped down from her role at Bush Theatre in spring 2026, succeeded by Taio Lawson.

 She was selected as one of the Marie Claire "Future Shapers" in 2019.
 She was named as one of London's most influential people in the Evening Standards Progress List.
+Linton also featured on the Evening Standard list of "London women changing the world" for International Women's Day 2022.